health outcomes and implementation science HOBI research

 Using scientific rigor and theoretical frameworks, implementation science brings evidenced-based practices to the real world.
 Researchers consider several levels of influence on individual outcomes including individual, family, physician, organization (e.g., clinic or school), and cultural factors.

 Interventional research involves developing and adapting solutions to improve health or reduce disparities.
-HOIS researchers are involved in projects to reduce smoking cessation, promote a healthy lifestyle and diet, and increase HPV vaccination rates among adolescents.
+HOIS researchers are involved in projects to reduce tobacco use, promote a healthy lifestyle and diet, and increase HPV vaccination rates among adolescents.
 Health interventions often involve the use of communication tools to ensure messages are clear and appropriate.

 A variety of tools and resources are used to leverage the data needed to evaluate the natural history or the impact of an intervention.
 Researchers use big data (e.g., electronic medical records, insurance databases, disease registries), patient and participant surveys, geospatial analysis, and longitudinal data collection to evaluate the predictors of health outcomes.
 HOIS researchers are studying the long term effects of prenatal opioid exposure on child development.